 Children: Birth certificate apostilled and translated into Spanish by a certified translator.

-Spouse: Marriage certificate issued in the last 6 months or certificate of registration as an unmarried couple or any other document proving an unmarried partnership (joint taxes).
+Spouse: Marriage certificate apostilled, translated into Spanish by a certified translator and issued in the last 6 months.
+Or a certificate of registration as an unmarried couple or any other document proving an unmarried partnership (joint taxes).

 Relatives in the ascending line: Birth certificate translated into Spanish by a certified translator, and documents proving financial dependence (Tax return form)